eventjet/ausdruck/README.md

 # Ausdruck

-A small generic expression engine for PHP
+A small expression engine for PHP.

 ## Quick start